pdcolandrea/cosmic-app/README.md

 ## License

-Linky is licensed under the terms of the MIT license.
+Cosmic is licensed under the terms of the MIT license.